Willyham/redux-map-gl/README.md

 # redux-map-gl

-A small library to remove the boilerplate of connecting you the [react-map-gl](https://github.com/uber/react-map-gl/) component to a redux store.
+A small library to remove the boilerplate of connecting the [react-map-gl](https://github.com/uber/react-map-gl/) component to a redux store.

 ## Getting started